 Sure they are full of nuts, seeds, oats and various dried fruits, but they are chewy and tasty and sweet and just truly deeeelish.
 So you can have your healthy high fibre flapjack bar and eat it!

 So it is now mid January.
-Christmas festivities done for 2020.
-Despite it being a quiet festive season, due to lockdown, I still seem to have achieved expansion in the waist line area.
+Christmas festivities done and despite it being a quiet festive season, I still seem to have achieved expansion in the waist line area.
 So, once more, the fat jeans have been retrieved from the back of the wardrobe in defeat.

 Hence the reason to bake a healthy snack.